ietf-rats-wg/eat/draft-ietf-rats-eat.md

 ## Freshness {#sec-con-freshness}

-All EAT use must provide a freshness mechanism to prevent replay and related attacks.
+All EAT use MUST provide a freshness mechanism to prevent replay and related attacks.
 The extensive discussions on freshness in {{RATS.Architecture}} including security considerations apply here.
 The EAT nonce claim, in {{nonce}}, is one option to provide freshness.